AmitLY21/Tap-n-Connect/README.md

   <img src="https://user-images.githubusercontent.com/62396197/212533756-971eb230-ac70-4c8d-bb63-c29bc470893f.png" width="200">
 </p>

 First, create your own custom business card, including your name, job title, phone number, email, company, address, and website.

-Then, share your card with others by tapping your phone to theirs.
-You can also scan their card using NFC technology.
-Your scanned cards will be automatically saved to your list, where you can easily view, add to contacts, start a WhatsApp chat, and even visit their website.
+Then, share your card with others by generating a QR code and sharing it with them.
+They can then scan the QR code using our built-in scanner.
+Easily manage and access all scanned cards with our powerful list feature, including the ability to share, add to contacts, start WhatsApp chats, and visit their website.
+Plus, remove cards you no longer need.

 Say goodbye to cluttered wallets and forgotten business cards.
 With Tap-n-Connect, you'll always have the information you need at your fingertips.
 Try it out now and experience the convenience for yourself! 🚀